mayadata-io/specs/README.md

 - *Shipping beats production*
 - *Anybody can contribute to anything*

 > Yes, these are Khan Academy's principles.
-OpenEBS is staunch supporter to above principles.
+OpenEBS is a staunch supporter of above principles.

 ## Do critical thinking up front